-There are dozens of Psychiatrists and psychiatric nurse practitioners in Philadelphia and on the Main Line.
-Thus, finding the best psychiatrist in Philadelphia for your individual needs can seem rather daunting (especially when struggling with depression, anxiety, inattention or other difficulties).
-This site is designed to help you not only determine whether our Psychiatrists and Psychiatric Nurse Practitioners may be the best fit for your individual needs, but also to provide you with basic information regarding psychiatry, mental health treatment, and psychiatric resources in the Philadelphia and Suburban Philadelphia area.
-For a short video about fee-for-service Psychiatry, click here.
-For a short video about concerns related to online “subscription plan” mental health (a relatively new phenomena), click here.
+Finding the best Psychiatrist in Philadelphia, Pittsburgh, New Jersey, Delaware or wherever you reside can seem rather daunting (especially when struggling with depression, anxiety, a substance use disorder, ADHD or other mental health difficulties).
+This site is designed to help you not only determine whether our Psychiatrists, Psychiatric Nurse Practitioners, Psychologists or Psychotherapists may be the best fit for your individual needs, but also to provide you with basic information regarding psychiatry and mental health treatment.

 Before I find a psychiatrist near me, I need some general information…